 - 2-3 tablespoons ice water

-- 1 Panela cheese 280 grams (in Chile quesillo)
+- 1 Panela cheese 280 grams or Farmers Cheese or Cottage cheese well drained (in Chile Quesillo)

-- 1 cup table cream Mexicana (Chile cream or ricotta)
+- 1 cup table cream Mexicana or Heavy Whipping Cream (Chile cream or ricotta)

 - 1 cup sugar